-We affirm the judgment of the district court that the institutional plaintiffs' claims against the FHFA and Treasury alleging arbitrary and capricious conduct and conduct in excess of their statutory authority are barred by 12 U.S.C. § 4617(f).
-We affirm the district court's dismissal of their common-law claims because they were not properly appealed.
-With respect to the class plaintiffs' claims, we affirm the judgment of the district court on all claims except for the claims alleging breach of contract and breach of the implied covenant of good faith and fair dealing regarding liquidation preferences and the claim for breach of the implied covenant
+We affirm the judgment of the district court denying the institutional plaintiffs' claims against the FHFA and Treasury alleging arbitrary and capricious conduct and conduct in excess of their statutory authority because those claims are barred by 12 U.S.C. § 4617(f).
+With respect to the class plaintiffs' claims and those of the Arrowood and Fairholme plaintiffs, we affirm the judgment of the district court except for the claims alleging breach of contract and breach of the implied covenant of good faith and fair dealing regarding liquidation preferences and the claim for breach of the implied covenant with respect